 As discussed in Note 6, the District and the Developer agreed that the Developer would complete the road work necessary for the Orange Boulevard Upgrade project and be reimbursed by the District.
 The total project costs were \$75,366, of which the District agreed to reimburse a maximum cost of \$75,000.
-During the current fiscal year, the District reimbursed the Developer \$10,000.
+During the current fiscal year, the District reimbursed the Developer \$15,000, in full payment of the advance.